Badgerati/Pode.Web/docs/Tutorials/Elements/Button.md

 ## Outlined

-By default a button will be displayed as a block colour, but you can show a button as an outline by using the `-Outline` switch:
+By default, a button will be displayed as a block colour, but you can show a button as an outline by using the `-Outline` switch:

 ```powershell
 New-PodeWebButton -Name 'Example' -Colour Cyan -Outline -ScriptBlock {